Wimbledon Betting Guide

 To ensure you have the best Wimbledon betting experience, you’ll want to utilise certain strategies.
 Betting strategies can be used to reduce your risk as well as increase your chances of winning.
 Some top Wimbledon tennis betting strategies include:

 • Big servers do well at Wimbledon – With the Championships taking place in the summer, the grass surface can often be hard and dried out.
-That gives big servers a particular advantage, as their serves will bounce off the surface much quicker and give their opponent something to worry about.
+This gives big servers a particular advantage, as their serves will bounce off the surface much quicker and give their opponent something to worry about.

 • Do your research – You should never get involved with Wimbledon betting without doing adequate research first.
 Always assess the recent form of both players heading into the clash and check their head-to-head records too.
 Often you’ll find one player dominates the other, but one might have the edge when they meet at Wimbledon.
 These are all betting angles you need to consider.

 • Look at previous champions – It seems obvious, but Wimbledon champions have been there and done it, proving that they can handle the pressure.
-Novak Djokovic still remains one of the key names in the men’s singles, but check out our Wimbledon betting tips nearer to the time for some tennis predictions from our tennis experts.
+Novak Djokovic still remains one of the key names in the men’s singles, but check out our Wimbledon betting tips nearer to the time for some top tennis predictions from our tennis experts.

 • Check for recent injuries – Wimbledon is a gruelling and physically challenging two weeks.
 It represents the absolute pinnacle of the sport so, if there’s a player who is just coming back from injury, it’s best to bet with caution.
 There’s not many worse things in Wimbledon tennis betting than seeing your chosen player limp off and forfeit the match.

 • Make the most of live betting opportunities – Tennis is a great sport to take advantage of live betting.
-Live Wimbledon betting allows you the chance to see how a game is progressing before you decide to jump in and place your bets.
+Live Wimbledon betting gives you the chance to see how a game is progressing before you decide to jump in and place your bets.
 When you head to the Wimbledon section of your chosen bookmaker, you’ll instantly be presented with live betting odds.

 Fun Facts on Betting at Wimbledon